frappe/erpnext_documentation/erpnext_documentation/www/docs/user/manual/en/projects/project-template.md

   2. Add the following details:
       * **Project Template Name**: Title of the Project Template
       * **Project Type**: Project Templates, just like projects can be classified into different project types, e.g., Internal or External.
-      * **Tasks**: Each Project Template will have a set of predefined sequence of tasks.
+      * **Tasks**: Each Project Template will have a set of a predefined sequence of tasks.
 In this table, you can select the tasks you want for this template.

 ## 2. Related Topics
   1. [Project](/docs/user/manual/en/projects/project)